n3wtt-ex/flownest/README.md

 Simply open [Lovable](https://lovable.dev/projects/861048aa-1e66-4b03-9015-974211fc951d) and click on Share -> Publish.

+## MCP Integration

+This project includes Model Context Protocol (MCP) integration for enhanced AI assistance:

+- **Supabase MCP**: Direct access to your Supabase database and documentation
+- **Context 7 MCP**: Access to library documentation and code context

+Configuration files are available in the `mcp-config/` directory:
+- `combined-mcp-config.json` - Complete MCP setup (recommended)
+- `MCP_SETUP_GUIDE.md` - Detailed setup instructions
+- Test scripts for verifying the installation

+To set up MCP integration, follow the guide in `mcp-config/MCP_SETUP_GUIDE.md`.

 ## Can I connect a custom domain to my Lovable project?

 Yes, you can!